Washi1337/ctf-writeups/FlareOn/2020/8/README.md

 }
 ```

 We see references to winsock?
 Are we communicating with a remote host?
-Let's figure out where this socket object is written.
-A quick cross-reference shows us that it is written in the main function:
+Let's figure out where this socket object is initialized.
+A quick cross-reference shows us that it is written in the main function of the program:

 ```c
 void main(void)